 Threat Intelligence

-Asia-Pacific presents a unique opportunity for cybercriminals, given the great variations in cybersecurity maturity across the region.
-However, that diversity also makes it uniquely positioned to benefit from Zero Trust security strategies.
+The APAC region presents a unique opportunity for cybercriminals, given the great variations in cybersecurity maturity across the region. but that diversity also makes it uniquely positioned to benefit from zero trust security strategies

 by Yi Jun Koh

 Most IT experts, unfortunately, implicitly trust their environments.
-They (or their managers) may believe that the firewalls are standard security tools are enough to keep the bad guys out.
-However, this kind of ‘she’ll be right’ attitude needs to change.
+They (or their managers) may believe that the firewalls and standard security tools are enough to keep the bad guys out.
+However, this attitude needs to change.
 We need to assume that the bad actors are already in our environment.

 Cybercriminals are increasingly targeting Asia-Pacific, as businesses transitioning to digital offer a broad target surface.
 Password-less access is significantly less common in Asia-Pacific than in other regions.
-As cyber threats become increasingly sophisticated, APAC organisations are slow to recognise the importance of replacing passwords with more robust security and identity management (IAM) systems.
+As cyberthreats become increasingly sophisticated, APAC organizations are slow to recognize the importance of replacing passwords with more robust security and identity management (IAM) systems.

 • Multi-cloud, hybrid, multi-identity networks